 Institutions may publicly condemn sexual harassment while they are simultaneously working to silence women.
 When organizations that tolerate sexual harassment also encourage victims to report sexual harassment, they disregard the paradox of their institutional reporting procedures.
 That is, the tolerance of sexual harassment sends a confusing message to victims about speaking out (Clair 1993; Ford et al. 2021).
 As Clair (1993) explains, while organizations may outwardly encourage victims to report sexual harassment, the reporting procedures are often cloaked with strategic uncertainties that benefit the organization rather than the victim.
 Moreover, these same organizations that tolerate sexual harassment and inhibit the victim from speaking out, “give permission” to the accused and bystanders to blame the victim to protect the institution and the harasser, or to allow the behavior to continue, uncontested.

 Just as master narratives are created culturally (e.g., people get ahead through hard work), and institutions create dominant narratives about their culture, silence is also created at the top and is controlled by organizational power, as the powerful both negotiate and permit sexual harassment while silencing those who speak out against it (Conrad and Taylor 1994).
 Dominant stories can drive out stories told by the less powerful and can be used to “silence and shame, discriminate and displace, or stigmatize and scapegoat” (Plummer 2019:68).
-If a victim tells others about being sexually harassed in an organization where harassment is ignored, the victim’s story may become public knowledge, and the victim may lose control of how her story is narrated and repeated to others as the bystanders engage in, and manipulate her story of victimization (Petronio 2015).
+If a victim tells others about being sexually harassed in an organization where harassment is ignored, the victim’s story may become public knowledge, and the victim may lose control of how her story is narrated and repeated to others as the bystanders engage in and manipulate her story of victimization (Petronio 2015).
 This engagement with the victims’ story can happen because the investigation by the organization usually includes interviews with colleagues, subordinates and supervisors of the victim and harasser.

 In addition, when sexual harassment complaints are made, many organizations require the victim to sign non-disclosure agreements or otherwise stipulate that they should not talk to anyone about the accusation during the investigation.
 This instruction to remain silent signifies to others that victim should not discuss her “side” of the story in the “public domain” of the workplace, which can “create an atmosphere of secrecy” (Clair 1993:127), and suspicion surrounding the legitimacy of harassment complaint (Ford et al. 2021).
 This request for “silence” is an active institutional procedure that thwarts victim’s from speaking out about sexual harassment and can have the outcome of concealing the existence of harassment entirely (Ford et al. 2021).
 As Baum (2019:5) asserts, “arguably, the prevalent use of Confidential Settlement Agreements in sexual harassment cases over past decades has not only had a severe, long-term adverse impact on victims’ mental and physical health, but has created a barrier to the prevention of workplace sexual harassment, thereby enabling the harassment to proliferate.”